deanna-stover/coursesCNU/2021/idst270fall2021/museum.md

 ### Final Museum Project - Friday, October 8th by end of class period

-There is no writing component to your project except for what is necessary to understand your data visualization.
+There is no writing component to your project except for what is necessary to understand your data visualization, but do make sure I can understand what you're trying to present!
+That may mean you need to develop a "key" for an embroidery project, for instance.

+This is a creative project, so it's hard to give definitive guidelines.
+When I give you feedback on your proposal and when we meet in Week 5, I will give you more guidance as to what you personally should be doing.

 _____